 10. Ask Friends & Family To Bring Home-Cooked Meals Instead of Takeout

 A lot of people will offer to bring food to you in the weeks after having a baby.
 Don’t hesitate to ask them to bring you healthy meals – otherwise you’ll get sent pizza, takeout, and all sorts of sweets!
-Here are some healthy, freezer friendly meals for ideas:
+You can try my freezer-friendly ground turkey meal prep.
+Plus, here are some healthy, freezer friendly meals for ideas: